Hyperloop001/Chamber-Crawler-3000/README.md

 exception is for potions purchased from the Merchant7, which should have have their abilities displayed.

 Positive Potions:

- Restore health (RH): restore up to 10 HP (cannot exceed maximum prescribed by race)  Boost Atk (BA): increase Atk by 5
+ Restore health (RH): restore up to 10 HP (cannot exceed maximum prescribed by race)

-5They’re capitalists after all
-6Note: Adding an inventory is a great DLC for CC3k.
-7Only a concern for bonus purposes.
-The default game does not require Merchants to sell anything.
-3
+ Boost Atk (BA): increase Atk by 5

  Boost Def (BD): increase Def by 5

 Negative Potions:

- Poison health (PH): lose up to 10 HP (cannot fall below 0 HP)  Wound Atk (WA): decrease Atk by 5
+ Poison health (PH): lose up to 10 HP (cannot fall below 0 HP)

+ Wound Atk (WA): decrease Atk by 5

  Wound Def (WD): decrease Def by 5

 The effects of RH and PH are permanent while the effects of all other potions are limited to the floor they are used on.
 For example, using a BA potion will only boost the player character’s Atk until the beginning of the next floor.